egarrisxn/aint-spotify/README.md

 ## **Overview**

-This is a fun little Spotify clone.
+This will be a fun little spotify clone.
+Currently, it is just the shell.

 ## **Technologies**